stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Rule 1:
     Orient: 2 *-> 6 o-* 0 as 6 -> 0
+    Rule 1 has been used 1 times.
     Rule 1:
     Orient: 6 *-> 0 o-* 3 as 0 -> 3
+    Rule 1 has been used 2 times.
     Rule 1:
     Orient: 7 *-> 1 o-* 5 as 1 -> 5
+    Rule 1 has been used 3 times.
     Potential alpha: 2 | Potential gamma: 4
     Potential beta: 6
     Potential beta: 7